kubeshop/botkube-docs/versioned_docs/version-1.0/configuration/communication/index.md

 sidebar_position: 1
 ---

-The communication settings contains:
+The communication settings contain:

 - Configuration for communication platforms scoped in separate communication groups,
-- Platform-specific options, such as multi-channel configuration for platforms that support channels.
+- Platform-specific options, such as multichannel configuration for platforms that support channels.

 ## Communication groups

 Communication group is a way to aggregate separate configurations for a set of communication platforms.
 You can specify multiple communication groups, and, in a result, support multiple Slack or Mattermost workspaces, Discord servers, or Elasticsearch server instances.

 Also, most platforms also support another level of multiple configurations within a workspace.
-For example, Slack supports multi-channel configuration.
+For example, Slack supports multichannel configuration.
 To learn more about platform-specific options, see the [Syntax](#syntax) section.

 :::note
 The purpose of the communication group is to allow using multiple workspaces, e.g. for Slack or Mattermost.
 To use multiple channels inside the same workspace, don't define separate communication groups, but use `channels` property under a given communication platform instead.